 Did you know that most Americans must have health insurance?

 If you don’t have health insurance, you could be eligible for Health First Colorado (Colorado’s Medicaid Program), which has open enrollment year-round.
 And if you make too much money for Health First Colorado, the Connect for Health Colorado marketplace can help you learn if you qualify for federal assistance.
-2019 open enrollment at Connect for Health Colorado began November 1, 2018, so now is a great time to explore your options.

 Frequently Asked Questions About Health Coverage